olebole/irafdoc/doc/echelle.doecslit.rst

   <p>
   The spectrum interpolation type is used whenever a spectrum needs to be resampled for linearization or performing operations between spectra with different sampling.
-The <tt>"sinc"</tt> interpolation may be of interest as an alternative but see the cautions given in <b>onedspec.package</b>.
+The <span style="font-family: monospace;">"sinc"</span> interpolation may be of interest as an alternative but see the cautions given in <b>onedspec.package</b>.
   </p>
   <p>